It all began with a tentative “Hey Mom, Dad, I’ve decided I want to visit Switerland, Austria, and Czech Republic…on my own. Cue the reactions:

 First Reaction: But what about a terrorist attack?!?

 I think to myself—I’m not going to a war zone, I’m going to Switzerland.
 Bad things can happen anywhere, even in my home state of Florida (maybe even especially in Florida).
-I could walk outside on any given day and be eaten by a gator…or a boa constrictor…or run over by one the many blind centenarians that still have their license…the list goes on.
+I could walk outside on any given day and a gator might eat me…or a boa constrictor…or I could be run over by one the many blind centenarians that still have their license…the list goes on.

 Second reaction: But what if you’re tasered in the middle of a busy square by kidnappers, and they pretend that you’re helping you to fool the other tourists, but then they put you in the back of a van and sell you into the sex trade?!?